 A. For what kind of saw?
-(Walking around the counter to join the customer.
-Then escorting the customer to the hand tool shelves.)
+(Walk around the counter to join the customer.
+Then escort the customer to the hand tool shelves.)
 Can you tell me a bit about the model blade or saw you have?

 Q. What's the soup of the day?

 B. See the sign up there?
 We have a couple.